* Pastor of the Westboro Baptist Church in Topeka, Kansas since November 1955

 Once married, Phelps and his wife moved to Topeka to pastor a Baptist congregation, where Phelps’ violent behavior ended his pastorate.
 At that point, he founded Westboro Baptist Church.
 But that congregation quickly melted away, and Phelps resorted to door-to-door sales work.
-Today Phelps’ ostensibly Baptist church is “unaffiliated” and is comprised of only his family members.
-After fathering his 13 children (he also has more than 50 grandchildren), Phelps became a lawyer and specialized in nuisance lawsuits.
+Eventually, Phelps’ ostensibly Baptist church became “unaffiliated” and was comprised of only his family members.
+After fathering his 13 children (he also had more than 50 grandchildren), Phelps became a lawyer and specialized in nuisance lawsuits.
 The Kansas Supreme Court eventually disbarred him because of his “little regard for the ethics of his profession.”
 But in the 1980s Phelps won several civil rights-related cases, earning him three awards from civil rights organizations, including a local chapter of the NAACP.
 He also supported the 1988 presidential bid of Al Gore, whose campaign used Phelps’ family office space.

 Fred Phelps died on March 19, 2014.

 This profile is adapted from the article “The ‘God Hates Fags’ Left,” written by Mark Tooley and published by FrontPageMagazine.com on February 9, 2006.